DiddiLeija/aleat3/README.md

 This package is built to be used with Python versions 3.5 to 3.9.

-To enjoy the Aleatoryous materials, you must download the package from the [PyPi](http://pypi.org/project/aleat3#files) and install it with pip by one of this ways:
+To enjoy the Aleatoryous materials, you must download the package from the [PyPI](http://pypi.org/project/aleat3#files) and install it with pip by one of this ways:

+- Downloading the code and install locally:

 ```
 pip install aleat3_[version]_[platform].whl